arichadda/sudoku_solver/README.md

 # README

-To create the `.cnf` files from the sudoku, run `sudoku2cnf.py` and supply it with the appropriate filename.
+To create the `.cnf` files from the sudoku, run `sudoku2cnf.py` and supply it with the appropriate `.sud` filename.

 To run the SAT solver, go to `solve_sodoku.py` and uncomment the puzzle you would like to run as well as the algorithm either `gsat()` or `walksat()`.
 The solution will be written to a `.sol` file with the same base name as the puzzle.